Iran University of Medical Sciences • Journals

 IUMS journals publish peer-reviewed research and scholarly work across clinical medicine, basic and translational sciences, public health, epidemiology, medical education and related fields.
 Each journal has its own Aims & Scope, which authors should review carefully before submission.

 This page provides shared author guidelines for the IUMS journals portfolio.
-Individual journals may specify additional requirements (for example, exact word limits, APC levels or special article types) on their own websites.
+Individual journals may specify additional requirements, such as exact word limits, APC levels or special article types, on their own websites.
 In case of any difference, the journal-specific instructions take precedence.

 All IUMS journals follow international best practice from ICMJE, COPE, EQUATOR and related organisations on ethics, transparency and reporting.